 As a nurse practitioner, I will be able to be more involved in providing excellent care for my patients and I will owe it all to taking that first step to continue my education.

 Here’s why you should consider earning your MSN:

 1. Increasing demand for experienced, specialized nurses

 As healthcare organizations deal with a growing patient population and a shortage of skilled healthcare professionals, nurses with advanced knowledge and skills are in high demand.
 With an MSN, you can expand your scope of practice, help train new nurses and play an increasingly central role in ensuring quality patient care.

-The Bureau of Labor Statistics predicts that employment for nurse practitioners will increase by 36 percent from 2016-2026, due in part to a shortage of primary care physicians and ever-growing demand for healthcare services.
+The Bureau of Labor Statistics predicts that employment for nurse practitioners will increase by 36 percent from 2016-2026.1 This is due in part to a shortage of primary care physicians and ever-growing demand for healthcare services.
 FNPs can make a very good salary; learn more about how much a family nurse practitioner can make in your state.